Tip: You can use filters for better results

 Read-only fields cannot be edited by form users and serve informational purposes.

-Please note: If a mandatory read-only field is left empty, the form can’t be saved by users, e.g. on FMA. - Available value set options:
+Please note: If a mandatory read-only field is left empty, the form can’t be saved by users, e.g. on FMA. - Allow Scanner Input: Decide if FMA users should have the option to use the barcode scanner to input values.

 - Default toggle: The default value is the value selected by default in the field.